-As part of your lease agreement, you must return the vehicle in good condition, also known as fair wear and tear.
+As part of your car leasing agreement, you must return the vehicle in good condition, also known as fair wear and tear.
 While each finance company provides its own guidelines for acceptable wear and tear, based on the vehicle’s age and mileage, these guidelines are based on the BVRLA standards.
 If you exceed these standards, you will be liable to pay for any damages.

 The most effective method to avoid end-of-lease penalty charges is to keep on top of the vehicle’s maintenance and appearance throughout your lease period.
 Conducting regular checks on the vehicle can help identify any minor damage on the vehicle which if left unresolved, can lead to bigger issues, eventually leading to costly repairs or unwanted penalty charges at the end of your lease deal.